 Active stretching vs. passive stretching

 Unlike passive stretching, active stretching does not need external forces to increase range of motion.
 Instead, when you “actively” contract a muscle group, you “relax” the opposite muscle group which allows more range of motion.
-This idea is based on reciprocal inhibition: when the agonists are under voluntary contraction, the antagonists have reduced neural activity which allows the muscles to stretch further.
+This idea is based on reciprocal inhibition, where the agonists are under voluntary contraction, and the antagonists have reduced neural activity which allows the muscles to stretch further.

-However, one Brazilian study in 2011 found that there is hardly any difference in knee extension flexibility between active and passive stretching among a group of 60 men.
+However, one Brazilian study in 2011 found that there is hardly any differences in knee extension flexibility between active and passive stretching among a group of 60 men.

 Active stretching exercise examples

 Lie on the floor on your back with both legs extended toward the air with your knees slightly bent.
 Flex your toes toward your face.
 Lower one of your legs toward the ground while keeping the other leg in the same position by contracting your quadriceps.

 Stop lowering when you feel a stretch in the opposite hamstrings.
 Hold this position for about 10 to 15 seconds, and then raise your leg back to its starting position.
 Repeat this exercise for 5 to 6 times one each leg.
 You may perform 2 to 3 sets.